malikdunston/accordion/readme.md

 						var stuff;
 					}
 					do();

-			-	basically, if you use a named function, it can go anywhere in the page, script tag can go anywhere in the html, etc....
+			-	Named functions can go anywhere in the page, script tag can go anywhere in the html, etc....
 				-	However, it is better practice to declare vars as anon functions.
 The browser saves these during compile phase, which is less performant.